 The human body is included because it can capably detect a hum signal due to its substantial size.

-In the detector circuit, the metal sensor affixed at the input must be little and attached to the remainder of the component using a short wire that is 300 to 500 mm in length, for longer connections use an appropriately shielded wire.
+In the touch detector circuit, the metal sensor affixed at the input must be little and attached to the remainder of the component using a short wire that is 300 to 500 mm in length, for longer connections use an appropriately shielded wire.

 The sensor flows into a gain control, which is a standard volume regulator with a variable attenuator that can be controlled so that the typical atmospheric stray signal from the sensor does not trigger the alarm.